 Products to Remedy the Problem

-Kill mould, improve air quality, reduce condensation, and improve energy efficiency with this outstanding anti-fungal paint!
-As a mould resistant paint, it is perfect for kitchens, bathrooms, bedrooms, living rooms and more.
+Kill mould, improve air quality, reduce condensation, and improve energy efficiency with this outstanding mould proof paint!
+Our anti-fungal paint is perfect for kitchens, bathrooms, bedrooms, living rooms and more.

 If your wall is suffering from unsightly black spot mould growth, our Anti-Fungicidal Paint is the answer.
 Containing an active film fungicide, this fungicidal emulsion paint will prevent the future growth of black mould.

 Unsightly black mould growth is a common problem in many homes but Kingfisher Mould Cure wipes out black mould in one easy application.
 Our black mould removal products are vital as black mould is proven to contribute to poor air quality and can aggravate respiratory complaints.